Lemoncode/CSS_Samples/02 Isolated demos parcel/05 flexbox/02 Alignment in Flexbox children/README.md

 }
 ```

-### 4. To demostrtate what `baseline` does, lets remove the header of the last section.
+### 4. To demonstrate what `baseline` does, lets remove the header of the last section.

 ```diff index.html
 <!DOCTYPE html>